Article - Obesity

 Outlook

-There's no "quick fix" for obesity.
-Weight loss programmes take time and commitment, and work best when fully completed.
+There's no “quick fix” for obesity; even weight-loss jabs (like Wegovy and Mounjaro) are not a quick fix or a “silver bullet” for long-term weight management.
+Weight loss programmes take time, appropriate support, and commitment, and work best when fully completed and maintained.
 The healthcare professionals involved with your care should provide encouragement and advice about how to maintain the weight loss achieved.

 Regularly monitoring your weight, setting realistic goals and involving your friends and family with your attempts to lose weight can also help.